Business

 • Error codes or fault lights on Precedent and Tempo models

-Australian context: Chargers stored in uninsulated sheds or garages in hot climates are exposed to ambient temperatures that can exceed 50°C in summer.
-Storing the cart and charger in a shaded, ventilated space — or better, a climate-controlled facility — significantly extends charger life.
-Extreme heat or cold can reduce battery life, so store your golf cart in a cool, dry place; if you won't be using it for a while, consider removing the battery and storing it in a climate-controlled area.
+Australian context: Chargers stored in uninsulated sheds or garages can be exposed to ambient temperatures exceeding 50°C in Australian summer.
+That kind of sustained heat shortens charger life significantly.
+Storing the cart and charger in a shaded, ventilated space — or a climate-controlled facility if you have access to one — is worth the effort.
+If the cart is going into extended storage, consider removing the battery and keeping it somewhere cooler.

 Early warning signs:

-The solenoid remaining stuck in the "on" position, causing continuous power flow even when the key is off, which can drain the battery.
+• The solenoid stuck in the "on" position, allowing continuous power flow even with the key off — this drains the battery

-• A failing solenoid might overheat, producing a burnt smell or visible heat around the solenoid area.
+• A burnt smell or visible heat around the solenoid area, indicating overheating

-Australian context: Heat is the primary accelerant of solenoid contact degradation.
-Carts parked in direct sun in northern Australia can see under-seat temperatures far exceeding ambient air temperature, placing sustained thermal stress on the solenoid's coil and contacts.
+Australian context: Heat is the main accelerant of solenoid contact degradation.
+Carts parked in direct sun in northern Australia can see under-seat temperatures well above ambient air temperature, placing sustained thermal stress on the solenoid's coil and contacts.
+InGolf & Utility recommends proactive solenoid inspection as part of any annual service for Club Cars operating in Queensland, NT, or inland WA.
+Our factory-trained technicians know exactly what to look for.

-What it is: The Club Car controller measures the batteries' current and voltage to adjust the golf cart's speed, and monitors the state of the motor to generate a signal to match the alternating currents.
+The Club Car speed controller reads battery current and voltage to adjust the cart's speed, and monitors motor state to match alternating currents accordingly.

 Early warning signs: